mikejosesr/mikejosesr/README.md

 - 👋 Hi, I’m @mikejosesr
-- 👀 I’m interested in PLC function block and controls customization/extensions.
+- 👀 I’m interested in open source IIoT platforms, including all things backend, transport, brokering, edge, and analytics.
+That's not too much is it?
-- 🌱 I’m currently learning C#, js and python
+- 🌱 I’ve figured out the more I know, how little I actually do know...
-- 💞️ I’m looking to collaborate on custom controls for Siemens WinCC Unified platform, specifically PC based visualization.
+- 💞️ I’m looking to collaborate with anyone else interested in this topic.
-- 📫 How to reach me: mikejose.sr@gmail.com or same @outlook.com
+- 📫 How to reach me: mikejose.sr@gmail.com

 <!---
 mikejosesr/mikejosesr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.